hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

  - return the second component of the list:
  - return "50000.0" from the first component of the list:
  - return the value "human" from the second component:
- - give the components of the list the following names: "genome_lengths", "genomes", "record"
+ - give the components of the list the following names: "genome_lengths", "genomes", "record":